phrough/google-tour/README.md

 - Update bower dependencies to only get the polymer components we actual utilize
 - Create custom component that utilizes polymer-ui-card and paper-button to build a new component.
 Possibly load instances of it via a json object and polymer data binding
 - Investigate and fix "core-menu > paper-items" core-selected functionality not working automatically... perhaps core-menu requires us to use core-item for this functionality to work?
 Currently using custom javascript to add/remove the core-selected class.
+- Implement build script to combine template calls/resources to reduce number of server calls.